dylankylechua72/Backtesting-Futures-Trading-Strategies/README.md

 3. **Review the results** in the console and the interactive plot.

-Here’s the updated **Customization** section for your README with proper formatting:

 ## Customization

 Modify **MovingAverageCrossStrategy** parameters by editing the `params` in the strategy: